Fort-la-Latte: The cistern

-The water cistern, with a capacity of 20,000 L, was expected to have been sufficient to serve the entire garrison (about forty men) although given the maximum retention volume seems limited.
-A rainwater recovery system was put in place.
+The water cistern, with a capacity of 20,000 L, was expected to have been sufficient to serve the entire garrison (about forty men) although given the maximum retention, the volume seems limited.
+A rainwater recovery system was also put in place.

 On the same level of the tank, a dummy drawbridge was intended to deceive any maritime attackers who would be deceived into sailing onwards an area of strong currents where their ship would then be at risk of smashing against the rocks.
 This dummy drawbridge was, however, ineffective.

 The cannons

 Eight cannons were installed during the reign of Louis XIV, the largest being eight meters long.
 Today, only "medium" copies are present on the site, but they could still shoot a ball up to a kilometer.
 Ballistic adjustments were made by use of the runway – a granite circle on which the cannon was placed and guided the wheels of the gun as it was maneuvered into position.

 According to military records, one shot could be fired every three minutes.